Yandex Cloud

 • PREVIOUS: Returns the value from the previous data point.

-• yandexMetrics.downsampling.maxPoints: Maximum number of points to receive in response to a request.
+• yandexMetrics.downsampling.maxPoints: Maximum number of points to receive in a request response.
 The value of this parameter must be greater than 10.

 • yandexMetrics.downsampling.gridInterval: Time window (grid) in milliseconds.
-It is used for decimation: points inside the window are combined into a single one using the aggregation function.
+It is used for downsampling: points inside the window are merged into a single one using the aggregation function.
 The value of this parameter must be greater than 0.

-• yandexMetrics.downsampling.disabled: Disable data decimation.
-Possible values: true or false.
+• yandexMetrics.downsampling.disabled: Disable data downsampling; either true or false.

 Note

 Use only one of these parameters: yandexMetrics.downsampling.maxPoints, yandexMetrics.downsampling.gridInterval, or yandexMetrics.downsampling.disabled.
-For more information about decimation parameters, see the API documentation.
+For more information about downsampling parameters, see this API guide.

 Use casesUse cases